A Deeper Look – HRO and Health Care Exchanges

 Linda Merritt, Research Analyst, HRO, NelsonHall

 Interested in reading the latest HRO news from NelsonHall?
-Subscribe to our newsletter by emailing firstname.lastname@example.org with “HRO Insight” as the subject.Explore posts in the same categories: benefits administration, Call Center, Health Care Exchange, hr outsourcing, hr outsourcing research, hro, HRO providers, hro research, nelsonhall
+Subscribe to our newsletter by emailing email@example.com with “HRO Insight” as the subject.benefits administration, Call Center, Health Care Exchange, hr outsourcing, hr outsourcing research, hro, HRO providers, hro research, nelsonhall

 Tags: @amyg_nh, Amy Gurchensky, Aon Hewitt, benefits administration, call center support, Health Care Exchange, health care reform, HR, hr outsourcing, hr outsourcing research, hro, HRO providers, hro research, HRO service providers, Mercer, Mercer Benefits Choice Exchange, nelsonhallYou can comment below, or link to this permanent URL from your own site.